VividCloud Software Engineer Salary in Portland-Auburn Area | $125K-$150K+ | Levels.fyi

 The median Software Engineer compensation in Portland-Auburn Area package at VividCloud totals $150K per year.
-View the base salary, stock, and bonus breakdowns for VividCloud's total compensation packages.
+View the base salary, equity, and bonus breakdowns for VividCloud's total compensation packages.
 Last updated: 10/2/2025

 Company